-Provider-specific instances of Category, Kind and Mixin MAY be introduced by an OCCI implementation.
-Since Kind and Mixin both inherit Category the extension rules for Category, defined below, applies to them as well.

-A Category instance defined outside of the OCCI specification MUST use a Category scheme unique to the provider, e.g. http://example.com/occi#.
-The term of a provider-specific Category instance can be any string corresponding to a "token" as defined in RFC2616 [6].

-An attribute introduced by a provider-specific Category MUST use an attribute name prefix.
+- 403 Provider-specific instances of Category, Kind and Mixin MAY be introduced by an OCCI implementation.
+404 Since Kind and Mixin both inherit Category the extension rules for Category, defined below, applies to them 405 as well. - A Category instance defined outside of the OCCI specification MUST use a Category scheme unique to the provider, e.g. http://example.com/occi#.
+The term of a provider-specific Category instance can be any string corresponding to a "token" as defined by the OCCI Rendering documents. - An OCCI Attribute introduced by a provider-specific Category MUST use an attribute name prefix.
 This prefix MUST NOT be the "occi." prefix which is reserved for the OCCI specification.
-Domain-specific attribute names SHOULD use a prefix consisting of the provider's reverse domain name, e.g. "com.example.".
+Domain-specific OCCI Attribute names SHOULD use a prefix consisting of the provider's reverse domain name, e.g. "com.example.".

-4.6.2 Sub-typing
+412 4.6.2 Sub-typing

 The OCCI Core Model MAY be extended through sub-typing.
-Three OCCI Core Model types MAY be sub-typed, those are Resource, Link and Action.
+Two OCCI Core Model types MAY be sub-typed, those are Resource and Link.